ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 #### What is a BroadcastReceiver?

-It’s a component which listens for messages from the system(system events) or other apps.
+It’s a component which listens for messages from the system or other apps.

 Here are a few system events that you can listen for:
 ```